wntpk3/Di-rio-Alura/README.md

 24/10/2023 - Hoje eu finalizei o primeiro capítulo do curso e assisti até a 6° aula do capítulo: funções.

 25/10/2023 - Hoje eu finalizei o 2° capítulo do curso e assisti até a 2° aula do capítulo: Listas.

+30/10/2023 - Hoje eu finalizei o 3° capiítulo do curso e assisti até a 4° aula do capítulo: Iterando em listas_